ericgong5/Toy-operating-system/README.md

 # comp310_A3

-CURRENTLY DOING 1.2.1 PART 3
+Eric : CURRENTLY DOING 1.2.2 PART 3

 PC is the index of the line in the memory